Confoederatio/Confoederatio-Docs/🗒️ Gists/CAD/Obsidian Publish Documentation.md

 - 3. Banner Font: 80pt Karla White
 - 2. Tint: 255 to 0 Alpha (left to right)

+**Social Media Banners**
+- Text: Cascadia Mono 32pt Bold/ExtraLight
 ### HTML Compatibility:

 - Most HTML elements seem compatible, including `<img>` and `<table>`.
 It may also be limited to tags that are compatible with GitHub HTML rendering.
 Since `<table>` is generally easier to use than Markdown table formatting, it is recommended for production use.

+### Embed Previews:

+Embeds can be changed with the use of YAML configurations [Obsidian Publish Documentation](https://help.obsidian.md/publish/social-share).
+This has not yet been done for Confoederatio Docs, but should be configured.

+Social media banners do not appear to work, only descriptions.